-There were four Board meetings during the year ended 31 December 2019 at which the Directors considered matters relating to the operation and administration of the Scheme, and to receive reports from the Administration Committee and from the Investment Committee regarding investment policy and performance.
+There were five Board meetings during the year ended 31 December 2020 at which the Directors considered matters relating to the operation and administration of the Scheme, and to receive reports from the Administration Committee and from the Investment Committee regarding investment policy and performance.

-The Administration Committee held four meetings during 2019.
+The Administration Committee held four meetings during 2020.
 The Committee is responsible for ensuring that all benefits are paid correctly as well as keeping members fully informed on all aspects of the Scheme.
-The Administration Committee's Terms of Reference were reviewed and updated in December 2019.
-During 2019, the following Directors were members of the Administration Committee:
+During 2020, the following Directors were members of the Administration

+Committee:

-AI Martin (Chairman)
+AI Martin

+(Chairman)